CodeScop/Oge-Mai-Field-Guide/allresources.md

 - **Other sources:**
   - Anywhere Battles: Viyusa (25 minutes for 1-4)
   - FOREST
-    - LF, MT Battles: Wignow (250 words for 0-1, 250 words for 1 once Luck is greater than 0)
+    - LF, MT Battles: Wignow (250 words for 0-1, 250 words for 1 once Luck is greater than ?8)
     - LF Battles: Grey's Mawt (850 words for 1-2), Rudakai (1400 words, 1 Leaf Boots, 10 Leaves for 2)
     - MT Battles: Grey's Mawt (850 words, 5 Coins, and 5 Leaves for 1-2), Tambo (2000 words, 4 Rope, 10 Leaves and min level 5 for 1)
+    - GL Battles: Maikile (750 words for 1)
   - DESERT
     - 3PC Battles: Tambo (2000 words, 4 Rope, 10 Leaves, min level 5 for 1)
     - Gansu Battles: Desert Rudakai (1800 words, 1 Leaf Boots, 10 Leaves for 1-2)